 You can click the link to compare logos or learn about vintage cast iron cookware from these foundries.

 The antique cast-iron brand THE FAVORITE by Columbus Hollow Ware has everything collectors and enthusiasts are looking to collect.
 These include:

 - smooth cooking surfaces

 - old world charm

 But any enthusiast that finds one of these beauties will be beaming.
-After all, you don’t come across Columbus Hollow Ware every day.
-Also, many Columbus Hollow Ware skillets have the same look and feel like the highly sought-after Erie skillets.
+After all, you won’t come across Columbus Hollow Ware every day.
+Also, many Columbus Hollow Ware skillets have the same look and feel as the highly sought-after Erie skillets.

 Sadly so many foundries were shuttered because of cheap labor from prisons.
 But your ironware was produced in a fascinating time of history.
 I think this makes your antique cast iron different from other manufacturers.
 And you are lucky to be a proud owner of Columbus Hollow Ware.